tonytsheng/DBHUB/ECACHE/readme.md

 - reference data
 - python code

-planet.py
----
-simple example to load and query from either cache or database

 loadairport.py
 ---
-simple example to load data into cache and check it
+simple example to load airport data from csv file into redis EC

+queryairport.py
+---
+simple example to query either pg database or redis EC based on input pararmeter

+execution
+---
+5 executions and use the time command to watch performance

+% time (for i in {1..5}; do python queryairport.py cache|database ;echo "";done)